jimsug/adventofcode/README.md

 ### Day 5

 I suppose we should check that each max/min range is equal after iterations, but this worked `/shrug`

+### Day 6

+List comprehension worked a treat for the first part.

+The second slightly, but not too much more, complicated.
+I don't know how efficient it is, though.